brueningf/distributed-tank-system/README.md

 # Distributed Tank System

-The Distributed Tank System is a modular IoT-based platform for monitoring and controlling multiple fluid tanks.
-This is a prototype system designed for research and educational purposes.
-It just happened to find a practical application in water tank management for a hotel/art installation.
+The **Distributed Tank System** is a modular IoT platform for monitoring and controlling multiple fluid tanks.
+Originally developed as a prototype for research and educational purposes, it has also been applied in practice to manage water tanks for a house installation.

-It consists of sensor/actuator nodes, a central controller, and a dashboard app.
-In this case, the application of the system was for water tanks, but the architecture is meant to be adaptable to other fluids and scenarios.
+The system consists of distributed **sensor/actuator nodes**, a **central controller**, and a **dashboard app**.
+While this implementation focuses on water management, the architecture is adaptable to other fluids and use cases.

-The project was developed in the countryside of Peru, so it emphasizes low-cost, low-power components and wireless communication.
-Spanish may be used in some comments/documentation.
+Development took place in rural Peru, emphasizing **low-cost, low-power components** and **wireless communication**.
+Some documentation and comments may appear in Spanish.

+The system is designed to be **scalable**: additional modules can be integrated, with the controller coordinating logic across the network.
+The dashboard app provides real-time data visualization and debugging.

+Fancy control modes are under development, with automatic operation currently functional.
 Errors were made, and some design choices are suboptimal, so revisions were made along the way.
-Feel free to ask questions, or browse through the photos in docs/images for more context.
+Feel free to ask questions, or **browse through the photos in docs/images** for more context.

-The system is designed to be **scalable**: additional modules can be integrated, and the controller coordinates logic across the network.
-The dashboard app provides real-time data visualization and debugging capabilities.

-Switching between automatic control, and manual mode is under development, along with further extensions (currently only automatic mode).

 ---